ofersabo/IBM-translation_models/README.md

-For me the Null word is the last index in each french sentence.
+Another side note, in y implementation the NULL word is actully the last word index.
-Also, I don't print an alignment to the Null word.
+Also in the get_alignments script I don't output words that are aligned to the NULL word.
+The same practice was done in the example file.